rockymia50/Friend-Finder/README.md

 :busts_in_silhouette: :busts_in_silhouette: :busts_in_silhouette: :busts_in_silhouette: :busts_in_silhouette: :busts_in_silhouette:

 Neighborhood Amigos is an Node app that connects you to an amigo based off of scaled scored questions.
-The questions a random personality or interest questions given to help link you to an amigo.
+The questions are random personality or interest based given to help link you to an amigo.
-After you submit your answers some :tophat: happens behind the scenes using

 ** To play **